Underneath the surface of narcissistic abuse with Nicole Kranz

 Let's face it: We are all responsible

 When I read Nicole's novel, I immediately knew that we had to have a talk.
-I needed validation, understanding, hope.
+I needed validation, understanding and hope.
 I was also in the process of healing, and Nicole has already done the work.

 Once you are out it feels like a drug detox: confusion caused by constant manipulation, void, brain fog, depression, ice-cold loneliness, hopelessness.
 An entire belief-system ruined.